boutproject/BOUT-dev/manual/sphinx/user_docs/python_boutcore.rst

 State
 -----
 It is still incomplete.
-Field3D is partially working.
+Field3D is mostly working.
 The other fields are not exposed.
+Field3D can be accessed directly using the [] operators, and give a list of slice objects.
-Field3D cannot be accessed directly, first an ``f3d.getAll()`` needs to be called, which returns a numpy array.
+The get all data, ``f3d.getAll()`` is equivalent to ``f3d[:,:,]`` and returns a numpy array.
 This array can be adressed with e.g. ``[]`` operators, and then the field can be set again with ``f3d.setAll(numpyarray)``.
+It is also possible to set a part of an Field3D with the ``[]`` operators.
-Addition, multiplication should all be available.
+Addition, multiplication etc should all be available.
-Part of the derivatives are available, it is easy to expose more functions.
+Most of the derivatives are available, if something is missing open a bug.

 Functions
 ---------